pratheekshasn/nilrt/scripts/dev/upstream_merge/README.md

      - **Runmode Image**

 5. **Install Images on the RT Target (VM)**:
-   - The safemode and runmode images are installed on a Real-Time (RT) target, which is a Virtual Machine (VM) in this case.
+   - The safemode and runmode images are installed on a Real-Time (RT) target, which is a Virtual Machine in this case.

 6. **Test the Installation**:
    - The script verifies that the installation is not faulty by running tests on the VM.